-First Semester M.Ed.
-Degree Examination for Affiliated Colleges ES-1: TECHNIQUES OF EVALUATION AND TEST CONSTRUCTION Time: 3 hours Max.
-Marks: 70
+First Semester M.Ed Degree Examination for Affiliated Colleges MODEL QUESTION PAPER

+ES-1: TECHNIQUES OF EVALUATION AND TEST CONSTRUCTION
-1.Explain the characteristics of a good evaluation tool.

-2.Explain the steps in the preparation of Likert type attitude scale.

-3.Describe the Differential Aptitude Test Battery and its subtests.

-4. Explain the steps in the construction and standardization of an achievement test.
+- 1.Explain the characteristics of a good evaluation tool. - 2.Explain the steps in the preparation of Likert type attitude scale. - 3.Describe the Differential Aptitude Test Battery and its subtests. - 4.
+Explain the steps in the construction and standardization of an achievement test.